 Go back to basics with your kids this Valentine’s Day, making an old school lacy Valentine.
 How?

-You will need a big paper doily, red construction paper, scissors, glue and markers.
-First, draw a heart on the construction paper and have your child cut it out.
-Don't worry if their cut out isn't perfect -- that's part of the charm of a kid-made Valentine!
+perfect — that’s part of the charm of a kid-made Valentine!
 And, using safety scissors, this is a great way for kids to practice dexterity skills.

 Easy peasy, and sweet too.